Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.

 Instructions

-- Preheat your oven to 450 degrees F. Line a rimmed baking dish with parchment paper and spray the parchment with oil.*
+- Preheat your oven to 450°F. Line a rimmed baking dish with high-heat parchment paper and spray the parchment with oil.

 - Cut the avocado lengthwise and twist the halves to separate.
 Remove the pit with a spoon.
 With your fingers, gently peel the skin off.
-Cut the peeled avocado into wedges, as shown in the video below.
+Cut the peeled avocado into wedges.

 - Dip each avocado slice in the beaten egg, then dredge it in the seasoned almond meal on all sides.
 Use one hand for the egg bowl and the second hand for the flour.

-- Place the coated avocado fries on the prepared baking sheet.
+- Place the coated avocado slices on the prepared baking sheet.
 Lightly spray them with avocado oil.
 Bake until golden, for about 15 minutes.

 - Meanwhile, make the dipping sauce by mixing its ingredients in a small bowl.